sercankulcu/sercankulcu.github.io/_teaching/data-structures.md

 ## Chapter 4: Stacks

 A stack operates on the Last-In-First-Out (LIFO) principle, much like a stack of plates where you can only add or remove from the top.
 This data structure is fundamental in programming for managing function calls, handling undo operations, or parsing expressions.
-The key operations - push (add) and pop (remove) - make it perfect for tracking state or handling recursion.
+The key operations, push (add) and pop (remove), make it perfect for tracking state or handling recursion.
 Think of browsing history in a web browser, where each new page is pushed onto the stack, and hitting the back button pops the most recent page.

 - [🖼️Sunum-Yığın (PDF)](../files/data_structures/slides/Bolum_04_Yigin.pdf)
 - [🕹️Stack Simulator (HTML)](../files/data_structures/slides/Bolum_04_Stack.html)